ezrizhu/www/content/now.md

 ## My current focuses

 * Winter Break :D
-* Working on infrastructure for the Stevens Student Managed Investment Fund.
+* Working on an end-to-end data pipeline for financial data and modeling for the Stevens Student Managed Investment Fund.
 * Research work with [the PEERING Testbed](https://peering.ee.columbia.edu/) at Columbia